 GID BIO is focused on adhering to FDA guidelines to help patients make informed decisions to treat pain and function associated with knee osteoarthritis.

-While promising advances in regenerative cellular medicine that are evaluated for safety and efficacy could help patients navigate this vast and varied landscape with scientific options and innovative technology, it remains critical that patients are presented with all viable options and enabled to make informed decisions about their healthcare and lifestyle.
+While promising advances in regenerative cellular therapy that are evaluated for safety and efficacy could help patients navigate this vast and varied landscape with scientific options and innovative technology, it remains critical that patients are presented with all viable options and enabled to make informed decisions about their healthcare and lifestyle.